Uberspace/lab/source/guide_ejabberd.rst

 .. include:: includes/open-port.rst

-As standard ports can not always be used on uberspace an external domain is needed and SRV records must be set for c2s and s2s connections.
+As standard ports cannot be used on uberspace an external domain is needed and SRV records must be set for c2s and s2s connections.
 Refer to the `XMPP wiki <https://wiki.xmpp.org/web/SRV_Records>`_ for setup and point them to the corresponding ports.

 Change the configuration
 ------------------------